 Hi!
 My name’s Chris.
 I’m a scientist and I love tea.

-My general interests are very broad and cover aspects of sustainable development, clean tech, renewable energy and ecological economics.
+My general interests beyond my own research are very broad and cover aspects of sustainable development, clean tech, renewable energy and ecological economics.
 I greatly enjoy hacking hardware for my own amusement and for research purposes.
 I also dabble in software hackery, developing applications for programmable microprocessor platforms, such as Arduino, and for the programming environment Processing.
 This allows me to measure and control things in the lab.
 For example, I constructed a device to switch flows of heated milk through a bioreactor and to log the temperature to a PC.
 I have also created a device for switching flows of compressed air to inflatable collars used to simulate peristalsis in a synthetic human stomach.
 I intend to keep a record of my hackery on this blog so keep your eyes peeled for the #Hacking tag.

 The contents of this blog reflect my personal opinions and not those of my employer.